web2project/web2project.github.io/_docs/code-review-jan-2010.md

 All database tables are currently using MyISAM.
 The only reason I could see for doing this would be that some parts of the application are using fulltext search, but they aren't that I can tell from the schema.
 As such, I'd recommend looking at moving to using InnoDB instead and adding foreign key constraints where applicable.

 A number of columns have a default value of NULL.
 I'd be very careful with these as NULL can sometimes cause unexpected behavior.
-See http://ishouldbecoding.com/2008/01/20/nullification for more details on that.
+See http://ishouldbecoding.com/2008/01/20/nullification [dead] for more details on that.

 A number of integer fields in the database do not currently have the unsigned keyword when they should, as it would double their storage capacity.
 This command performed on a full schema dump can give you a list of those:

     grep int web2project.sql | grep -v unsigned

-=== Unit Tests ===
+#### Unit Tests

 See the attached files run-tests.log and logfile.xml.
 I'm currently getting 6 failures and 1 error on the Tasks suite and 1 error on the Projects suite.
 Everything else appears to pass.
 I'm not sure if it's due to size or complexity, but these two suites also take the longest to execute: ~100s and ~46s respectively.